Skip to Content

 allegoryexplained

-Read More about The Other Side of the Mountain: Allegory Explained
+Read More about The House of Bernarda Alba: Allegory Explained

 Rhinoceros by Eugène Ionesco is a play that serves as a powerful political allegory.
 The play was first performed in 1959 and is considered a hallmark of the Theatre of the Absurd.
 The genre emphasized the illogical or irrational aspects of life, often through bizarre or fantastical scenarios.
 Eugène Ionesco emerged as a leading figure …